Overview

 A: No, the three trading days do not need to be consecutive.
 You can meet this requirement over the course of your challenge without having to make profits on consecutive days.

-Q: Can I hold trades over the weekend in the Knight Pro Challenge, and how does the Steadfast Gains Rule impact swing trades?
+Q: Can I hold trades over the weekend in the Knight Pro Challenge?

 Q: Is a stop-loss required in the Knight Pro Challenge?